-The functional model of the solar air heating system, is shown Figure 5.
-It is a comprehensive depiction of the mechanical and electrical steps that would occur in the process of heating the home using solar energy.
+The functional model of the solar air heating system, Figure 3, is a comprehensive depiction of the mechanical and electrical steps that would occur in the process of heating the home using solar energy.
 The system works in several stages.
 The system begins when the solar air heater panels captures the light, which then is converted into heat.
 The air that cycles throughout the house is vacuumed by an air filter and goes into the solar box to be heated.
 The pre-installed fans in the solar air heater then pushes the warm air into the house.

-Figure 5 will be pivotal for this project since it partitions the entire system into segments making it easier to understand the entire system.
-The objectives are to be achieved at every stage is clearly outlined.
+Figure 4 will be pivotal for this project since it partitions the entire system into segments making it easier to understand the entire system.
+The objectives to be achieved at every stage is clearly outlined.
 The diagram can also be used as the basis for the formulation of recommendations that can better the efficiency and usability of the system.
-The recommendations can be targeted to improve the functionality of a aspect of the system.
+The recommendations can be targeted to improve the functionality of a particular aspect of the system.
 The model also makes it easier to pinpoint design flaws in the system.

-Figure 5: Functional model of the Solar Air Heater System
+Figure 4: Functional model of the solar air heating system

-Figure 5 is a workflow diagram that captures the work process in the design.
+The workflow diagram captures the work process in the design (Figure 5).
 The diagram addresses factors that may impact the design and production processes of the solar air heater.

 Such processes include funding and market players.
 Figure 5 captures flow of work in the development of the solar air heater, the role of SRP team, and how a client prefer heat storage for nighttime use.
 Materials to be procured, such as SolarThermiX are also included.
 Holistically, the diagram represents the implementation phase of the project.

-In Figure 6 is vital for the project since it elucidates fundamentals points of consideration that implements the phase of the project.
+The figure is vital for the project since it elucidates fundamentals points of consideration that implements the phase of the project.
 The diagram presents team members with a holistic understanding of the role of suppliers, clients, and the SRP team in the implementation of the design and establishment of a satisfactory solar air heater system that serves the needs of the target group.